These crab stuffed portobello mushrooms are a prime example of a decadent–yet healthy–meal that can come together with minimal effort.

-Thanks to some clever marketing in the late 1980’s, the mushrooms were re-branded as “portobellos.”
+Thanks to some clever marketing in the late 1980’s however, the mushrooms were re-branded as “portobellos.”
 Now they are one of the most popular mushrooms in the world.

 The dense, meaty texture of the Portobello holds up extremely well to baking or grilling.
 They also make a great vehicle on which to load other tasty ingredients.

-In a large mixing bowl, combine a pound of crab meat with some egg, mayo, almond flour, red onion, red pepper, Old Bay seasoning, salt, and pepper.
+In a large mixing bowl, combine a pound of crab meat with some egg, mayo, almond flour, onion, red pepper, Old Bay seasoning, salt, and pepper.

-Crab Stuffed Portobellos
+Crab Stuffed Portobello Mushrooms